david-joy/bmi203-final/README.md

 <img src="plots/roc_rand_true.png"><br />

-All three plots give essentially perfect ROC plots, although the randomization approach is somewhat limited by the fact that it can only search 137 17-mers every iteration, which is small compared to the possible ~3.1 million 17-mers in the negative dataset.<br />
+All three plots give essentially perfect ROC curves, although the randomization approach is somewhat limited by the fact that it can only search 137 17-mers every iteration, which is small compared to the possible ~3.1 million 17-mers in the negative dataset.

 As a final test, the positive examples including SNPS were compared against the random sample dataset, giving the following typical ROC curve:

 <img src="plots/roc_rand_final.png"><br />

 Again, the ROC curve is almost perfect, over several samplings.
-It's likely that the network has overfit the data to a fair extent, but with so few positive examples, it isn't particularly obvious how to combat this beyond the techniques already used.<br />
+It's likely that the network has overfit the data to a fair extent, but with so few positive examples, it isn't particularly obvious how to combat this beyond the techniques already used.

 As a final verification, the two example sequences were tested against the network: